HotpotDesign/Unity-Asset-Store-Screenshot-Sizes-Guidelines/README.md

 * Screenshots: Suggested resolution is 2400 x 1600 pixels.
 The minimum resolution is 1200 pixels wide with any height.
 Unity scales screenshots for viewing, but users will have the option of viewing screenshots at full resolution.

 ## Number of Screenshots
 Unity recommends 5-10 screenshots per asset.
+If possible, Hotpot recommends 10 screenshots because images convey information and tell stories more quickly than blocks of text.
+However, 10 is not a magic number, so please don't force more screenshots if not necessary.
+The goal is to show, not tell, as much as possible.

 ## Screenshot Tips
-* If possible, Hotpot recommends 10 screenshots because images convey information and tell stories more quickly than blocks of text.
-Aim to relay one benefit/feature per screenshot as opposed to cramming multiple benefits/features into one screenshot and making the screenshot too dense.
-10 is not a magic number, however, so don't force more screenshots if not necessary.
-The goal is to show, not tell, as much as possible.
+* Aim to stress one benefit/feature per screenshot as opposed to cramming multiple benefits/features into one screenshot and making the screenshot too dense.

 * Treat each screenshot like a highway billboard.
 Assume users only glance at the screenshot for 5 seconds.
 Minimize text and emphasize imagery.